sadeem-albir/ascii/README.md

     $ gcc ascii.c -o ascii

-Optional configuration to make the executable feel like a terminal command:
+Optional configuration to make the executable feel like a terminal command utility:

   Go to ~/.bashrc in vim or nano